Coronavirus travel advice: Restrictions and limitationsby Juan José Herranz | March 13, 2020

-Singapore has suspended entry and transit for all short-term visitors who are not Singapore residents, including Singapore citizens and permanent residents, or holders of long-term passes (including holders of work passes, student passes, dependant's passes and long-term visit passes).
+Singapore has suspended entry and transit for all short-term visitors who are not Singapore residents, including Singaporean citizens and permanent residents, or holders of long-term passes (work passes, student passes, dependant's passes and long-term visit passes).
 Travellers to Singapore must undergo the COVID-19 test and be isolated for 14 days in a isolation facility (SHN) at a cost of $2,000.

-United StatesThe United States has restricted entry to all foreigners who have transited or have been in Austria, Belgium, Brazil, China (People's Rep.), Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Iran, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland or in the United Kingdom (excluding overseas territories outside of Europe), in the past 14 days are not allowed to enter and transit.
+The United States has restricted entry to all foreigners who have transited or have been in Austria, Belgium, Brazil, China (People's Rep.), Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Iran, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland and the United Kingdom in the past 14 days.
+They are not allowed to enter and transit.

-This does not apply to U.S. nationals and permanent residents, spouses of U.S. nationals and permanent residents, parents/guardians of an unmarried U.S. citizen or permanent resident under the age of 21, and passengers with the following visas: A-1, A-2, C-1, C-1/D, C-2, C-3, CR-1, CR-2, D, E-1, G-1, G-2, G-3, G-4, IR-1, IR-4, IH-4, NATO-1 through NATO-4, or the NATO-6 visa
+This does not apply to U.S. nationals and permanent residents, spouses of U.S. nationals and permanent residents, parents/guardians of an unmarried U.S. citizen or permanent resident under the age of 21, and passengers with the following visas: A-1, A-2, C-1, C-1/D, C-2, C-3, CR-1, CR-2, D, E-1, G-1, G-2, G-3, G-4, IR-1, IR-4, IH-4, NATO-1 through NATO-4, or the NATO-6 visa.

-VietnamVietnam has restricted all entry to travelers, except citizens, diplomats and highly skilled workers, experts, business managers and others who have been approved by the National Steering Committee for the Prevention and Control of COVID-19.
+Vietnam has restricted all entry to travellers, except citizens, diplomats and highly skilled workers, experts, business managers and others who have been approved by the National Steering Committee for the Prevention and Control of COVID-19.
 All passengers will be quarantined for 14 days.

 Canada has restricted entry to all foreigners until August 31 except for Canadian citizens, residents and passengers arriving from the United States for purposes other than tourism.

 Egypt has opened the airports to international travellers, who will have to undergo a temperature test and fill in a tracking card with their personal details.
 In addition, foreigners must have health insurance to cover their expenses in Egypt.

 Cuba has cancelled all flights to the country, except for humanitarian aid.
 People visiting Cuba will have to spend a 14-day quarantine.

 Turkey has removed its travel restrictions on COVID-19.
 All travellers must wear a mask at all times within the airport during all flights to and from Turkey.
-Passengers coming from Afghanistan or Bangladesh are not allowed to enter the country.

 They must also fill out a Passenger Locator Form before arriving in Turkey.
 All travellers arriving in Turkey must undergo a medical examination to check for symptoms of coronavirus, such as fever.